Apollo1840/StudyTimeBoard/README.md

 ### 1. Dev setup:

-(if you have not worked with python, virtual environment, or node, please read ['How to install dependencies.md'](https://github.com/Apollo1840/StudyTimeBoard/blob/master/project_docs/How%20to%20install%20dependencies.md)')
+(**HIGHLY RECOMMEND**: if you have not worked with python, virtual environment, or node before, please read ['How to install dependencies.md'](https://github.com/Apollo1840/StudyTimeBoard/blob/master/project_docs/How%20to%20install%20dependencies.md)')

 2 ways to start the server: